iamsagb/NavigationManager/README.md

 # Getting Started

-1. Create an `AppRoute` enum that conforms to the `Navigable` protocol:
+1. Create an `AppRoute` enum that lists the screens in your app.
+It should conform to the `Navigable` protocol:

 ```